BenjaminRCooper/stratobooster/site/content/_index.md

+    - ourStoryText: >-
-    - ourStoryText: '- Create a Space Launch System for Femto/ Pico Payloads and satellites '
+        -    Create a Space Launch System for Femto/ Pico Payloads and satellites
     - ourStoryText: >-
         -    Make small satellite operators the priority, when currently they are secondary
     - ourStoryText: |
         -    Make space accessible to the many
     - ourStoryText: >
         -    Help schools and institutions conduct affordable space missions and promote STEM throughout.
   heading: The StratoBooster Story
   intro: >-